-About NeKY RHIO
+About Kentucky RHIO

-The mission of NeKY RHIO is to assist healthcare providers and patients with the use of technology and connectivity to improve the health of our communities.
-Our vision is to improve the health and safety of Kentucky residents by enhancing the ability of the health care delivery system to capture and share health information, by using health information technology to improve efficiency, by protecting patient privacy, by supporting clinical and public health research, and by educating the public and health professionals about health information technology.
+The mission of NeKY RHIO (dba KRHIO) is to assist healthcare providers and patients with the use of technology and connectivity to improve the health of our communities.
+Our vision is to improve the health and safety of Kentucky residents by enhancing the ability of the health care delivery system to capture and share health information, by using health information technology to improve efficiency, by protecting patient privacy, by supporting clinical and public health research, and by educating the public and health professional about health information technology.